cngo-github/react-ios-calculator/README.md

 # react-ios-calculator

-A react version of the IOS calculator
+A React version of the IOS calculator made with Material UI and Recoil.